stringtree/stringtree-migrate/README.md

 * _Needs a particular file-system layout or even network access for the list of changes_
 * _Models changes in an abstract language, unrelated to the native language of the database_
 * _Limited to 'generic' SQL with incomplete support for database-specific features_
-* _Bloated code with lots of dependencies and source code to wade through_
+* _Bloated with lots of dependencies and source code to wade through_

-**Stringtree Migrate has none of these problems**
+**Stringtree Migrate has none of these drawbacks**

+## What Stringtree Migrate does

+Stringtree Migrate ensures that the right database updates have been applied before the code which needs them.
+The **ensure** method may be applied as often as you like, and will only run each update script at most once.
+Stringtree Migrate is deliberately simple, and delegates all the database specific bits to '_drivers_', leaving the core code free to make sure that exactly the correct updates are applied.

-* Database specifics are isolated in 'drivers'.
-Drivers are already available for several popular databases, more are being written and shared all the time, and creating a new driver is a straightforward job which any programmer can do.
+* Drivers are already available for several popular databases, more are being written and shared all the time, and creating a new driver is a straightforward job which any programmer can do.
 * Although it's common to store the details of which migrations have been performed in a database table, this is not mandatory.
-All that is required is that the driver code can ask and modify this data, so feel free to fork or create a driver that stores migration status on a file system, a remote server, in a different database, or wherever you like...
+All that is required is that the driver code can read and modify this data, so feel free to fork or create a driver that stores migration status on a file system, a remote server, in a different database, or wherever you like...
 * Applying migration steps is just an api call, completely independent of how your application accesses the database.
 It can be called from the application code, or executed as a separate process before the app is started.
 * Migration steps are passed in to the migration api as an array.
 Where they live and how they are accessed is entirely up to you. steps can be loaded from a file system if you wish, but also stored in the source code of the application, fetched from a server, or anything else you can think of.
 * Each migration step is just a value (typically some text), handed over to the driver for execution.
-For many databases, the natural and obvious choice is the same SQL DDL which you would type into a database command line, but it's entirely up to your driver what is required, and how it is processed.
+For many databases, the natural and obvious choice is the same DDL and SQL which you would type into a database command line, but it's entirely up to your driver what is required, and how it is processed.
 * Stringtree Migrate is designed to be as simple as it can be.
 Currently just one small source file which only depends on "async".

 ## What Stringtree Migrate _does not_ do